raspberrypi/documentation/faqs.md

 #### Can I power the Raspberry Pi from batteries as well as from a wall socket?
 Running the Raspberry Pi directly from batteries requires special care and can result in damaging or destroying your Raspberry Pi.
 If you consider yourself an advanced user, though, you could have a go.
 For example, four AA rechargeable batteries would provide 4.8V on a full charge.
 4.8V would technically be just within the range of tolerance for the Raspberry Pi, but the system would quickly become unstable as the batteries lost their full charge.
 Conversely, using four AA Alkaline (non-rechargeable) batteries will result in 6V.
 6V is outside the acceptable tolerance range and would potentially damage or, in the worst-case scenario, destroy your Raspberry Pi.
 It is possible to provide a steady 5V from batteries by using a buck and/or boost circuit, or by using a charger pack which is specifically designed to output a steady 5V from a couple of batteries; these devices are typically marketed as mobile phone emergency battery chargers.

-#### Is Power over Ethernet (PoE) possible?
+#### Is Power over Ethernet possible?

 Not in the base device.
 There are adapters that would split the voltage off the Ethernet line before connecting to the Pi, but they are relatively expensive.
+On the 3B+ there is a new connector for a Raspberry Pi designed PoE adapter.

 ### Software

 #### What operating system does it use?
 There are several official distributions (distros) available on our [downloads](https://www.raspberrypi.org/downloads) page.
 New users will probably find the NOOBS installer the easiest to work with, as it walks you through the download and installation of a specific distro.
 The recommended distro is Raspbian, which is specifically designed for the Raspberry Pi and which our engineers are constantly optimising.
 It is, however, a straightforward process to replace the root partition on the SD card with another ARM Linux distro, so we encourage you to try out several distros to see which one you like the most.
 The OS is stored on the SD card.

-#### Does it have an official programmin language?
+#### Does it have an official programming language?
 The Raspberry Pi Foundation recommends Python as a language for learners.
 We also recommend Scratch for younger children.
 Any language which will compile for ARMv6 (Pi 1) or ARMv7 (Pi 2) can be used with the Raspberry Pi, though, so you are not limited to using Python.
 C, C++, Java, Scratch, and Ruby all come installed by default on the Raspberry Pi.

 #### Will it run Wine or Windows, or other x86 software?